TwinFan/XPMP2/README.md

 - `.acf` and OBJ7 models are no longer supported: XPMP2 requires OBJ8 models.
    These are the by far most used models nowadays, identified by the `OBJ8` command in the `xsb_aircraft.txt` file.

+New Features
+--
+- Shows all aircraft in X-Plane's map views, with icons roughly related to the plane's type and size.

 TODOs
 --